vinyasmusic/Projects/Project Ideas.md

 	Sub-objective:
 	- Same as stated above in Bollywood analysis
-	- Which movies are more successful in domestic market (USA) and which have done very well overseas as well (more specifically where). e.g. Jungle Book has done tremendously well in India than in other overseas countries
+	- Which movies are more successful in domestic market (USA) and which have done very well overseas (more specifically where). e.g. Jungle Book has done tremendously well in India than in other overseas countries